 Department: College of Health and Human Services (CHHS)

-The George Mason University, Department of Nutrition and Food Studies, invites applications for a two-year research and teaching postdoctoral fellowship in adult nutrition and health research.
-George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and strongly encourages candidates to apply who will enrich Mason's academic and culturally inclusive environment.
+The Department of Health Administration and Policy at George Mason University is seeking applicants for a full-time, term faculty position to serve as an academic teaching faculty supporting graduate and undergraduate programs in Health Care management.
+George Mason University has a strong institutional commitment to the achievement of excellence and diversity among its faculty and staff, and it strongly encourages candidates to apply who will enrich Mason's inclusive environment.

 Salary: Commensurate with education and experience.

 Mason Ad Statement:

 George Mason University is an innovative, entrepreneurial institution with national distinction in both academics and research.
 Mason holds a top U.S. News and World Report “Up and Coming” spot for national universities and is recognized for its global appeal and excellence in higher education.

 Mason is currently the largest and most diverse university in Virginia with students and faculty from all 50 states and over 135 countries studying in over 200 degree programs at campuses in Arlington, Fairfax and Prince William, as well as at learning locations across the commonwealth.
 Rooted in Mason’s diversity is a campus culture that is both rewarding and exciting, work that is meaningful, and opportunities to both collaborate and create.